harisphnx/Distributed_System_Simulator-DSS_py/README.md

 ## Get Started

-1. Download the files and copy `dss.py` and `config.ini` to the folder where you want to work.
+1. Download the files and copy `dss.py`, `imports.py` and `config.ini` to the folder where you want to work.
 2. Set the maximum number of machine instances you want to work with in `config.ini`.
 3. Create a file named `functions.py` and keep the functions that you want to assign as tasks to the machines.
 4. Create another file and start coding.
-Do include the line `from dss import *` in your main code.
+Do include the line `from dss import *` in your main code (this file).

 *Go through the demos in the `Demo` folder for implemented examples.*